 - We address social-emotional issues within the context of larger systems that perpetuate inequality (such as segregation, prejudice, and discrimination) while providing participants with a profound, personal experience.

-- Our primary program, the Outdoor Program, is for elementary school children.
+- Our primary program, the Outdoor Project, is for elementary school children.
 Other immersive diversity education programs work with high school and college students or adults.
 Studies widely agree that children begin to exhibit prejudice between 2 and 8 years old which reinforces the urgency of early intervention in order to prevent prejudice from taking hold.
 We reach young people before negatives attitudes around difference become entrenched.
 We assist them in developing the self-confidence and tools to succeed as they encounter more people and more diversity in this new environment and throughout their lives.

 - Our contracts are with schools from markedly different communities, thus we have a broad reach.
 Diversity-focused summer camps reach only families that already understand the issues being addressed.